Karrueche Tran Responds To Chris Brown’s Denial Of Drug Abuse And Violence

 What do you think of Chris Brown’s denial of the drug abuse and violence allegations?

-[Featured Image by John Sciulli/Getty Images; Jesse Grant/Getty Images]
+[Featured Image by John Sciulli/Getty Images | Jesse Grant/Getty Images]